Akuli/porcupine/README.md

     source porcupine-venv/bin/activate
     porcu

+Alternatively, you can ask Porcupine to create a double-clickable launcher on your desktop:

+    source porcupine-venv/bin/activate
+    porcu --create-desktop-launcher

-You can uninstall Porcupine by deleting `porcupine-venv`.
+You can uninstall Porcupine by deleting `porcupine-venv` and the launcher on desktop.

 ### Other Linux distributions